-Marlins option struggling Koehler leaving open spot in rotation
+Marlins option struggling Tom Koehler leaving open spot in rotation

-Tom Koehler’s most recent struggles resulted in a trip back to the minors.
+Tom Koehler’s most-recent struggles resulted in a trip back to the minors.

-A day after he gave up three solo home runs and five earned runs overall in a 6-3 loss to the Reds, the Marlins optioned Koehler to Triple A New Orleans.
+A day after he gave up three solo home runs and five earned runs in a 6-3 loss to the Reds, the Marlins optioned Koehler to Triple A New Orleans.
 The Marlins recalled reliever Hunter Cervenka from Triple A.

 Since July 1 when he was activated from the disabled list (right shoulder bursitis), Koehler has gone 0-3 with a 9.87 ERA in his past four starts.
 He has allowed 15 home runs and allowed 19 earned runs over his past 15 innings.